cloud-custodian/cloud-custodian/docs/source/actions.rst

     :module: c7n.actions.webhook

-JMESPath queries for parameters, headers and body will have access to the following data:
+JMESPath queries for query-params, headers and body will have access to the following data:

 .. code-block:: json